 - If your company has a social media existence, celebrate the achievements of your employees on social media.

-- Introducing a rotating trophy can be quite rewarding and motivating for your employees.
+- Introducing a rotating trophy or crystal plaque award can be quite rewarding and motivating for your employees.

 - Offer certificate courses and workshops to help your employees build professional skills and develop themselves.